xiwang129/xiwang129.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am an MS in computer science student at NYU Courant and a research associate at NYU Grossman School of Medicine Department of Radiology, working on cardiac MRI research.
-I am interested in generative models, optimal transport, differential geometry, and AI for Science.
+I am an MS in computer science student at NYU Courant and a research associate at NYU Grossman School of Medicine.
+I am broadly interested in AI for Science, particularly in generative models for scientific discovery, optimal transport, differential geometry, and physics-informed machine learning.
 In a previous life, I worked as a reporter at a business magazine in NY, covering macroeconomics, tech companies, and US-Asia.
 I also studied international relations and economics at Johns Hopkins University.